panglesd/slipshow/docs/tutorial.rst

 - :kbd:`x` to go back to a normal cursor,
 - :kbd:`X` to clear all annotations.

-See TODO: and :ref:`record-and-replay` for more information on drawing, and in particular for recording your drawings beforehand and replaying them during the presentation!
+See :doc:`record-tutorial` and :doc:`record-and-replay` for more information on drawing, and in particular for recording your drawings beforehand and replaying them during the presentation!

 Using the table of content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~